vacp2p/rfc/content/docs/rfcs/30/README.md

 A node that is purely providing a service to the network might not care.

-In this example, we see support for toy chat, a topic in Waku v1 (Status chat), WalletConnect, and SuperRare community).
+In this example, we see support for toy chat, a topic in Waku v1 (Status chat), WalletConnect, and SuperRare community.

 ## Auxiliary network